SAPNILPATEL/Image_Captioning_Using_Attention/README.md

-# Image Captioning with Attention Mechanism
+# Image Captioning Using Attention Mechanism

 This project is an implementation of image captioning using an attention mechanism.
 The model is trained on the Flickr8k dataset and achieves a BLEU score of 47.
 Image captioning is the task of generating natural language descriptions for images, making it a valuable component in applications like computer vision and assistive technologies.